Unitarity, clock dependence and quantum recollapse in quantum cosmology: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Philipp H\"ohn for helpful comments on our work and Jorma Louko for comments on the manuscript and on calculations involving Bessel functions in Appendix A. The work of SG was funded by the Royal Society through a University Research Fellowship (UF160622) and a Research Grant for Research Fellows (RGF\textbackslash R1\textbackslash 180030).
+We would like to thank Philipp H\"ohn for helpful comments on our work, Jorma Louko for comments on the manuscript and on calculations involving Bessel functions in Appendix A, and a referee for important technical comments.
+The work of SG was funded by the Royal Society through a University Research Fellowship (UF160622) and a Research Grant for Research Fellows (RGF\textbackslash R1\textbackslash 180030).